isomerpages/moe-redswastika/_curriculum/Information and Communications Technology (ALP).md

 **e-Pedagogy**

 This is the practice of teaching with technology for active learning that creates a participatory, connected and reflective classroom to nurture the future-ready learner.
 Guided by e-Pedagogy, our teachers design differentiated learning experiences that enhance student engagement, enable subject mastery and develop 21st Century Competencies in all students.
-Through the well-designed learning experiences, we also aim to develop self-directed learners who have the joy of learning and will learn for life.</br>
+Through the well-designed learning experiences, we also aim to develop self-directed learners who have the joy of learning and will learn for life.

 ![](/images/Active%20learning%20processes%20with%20technology.png)